- Public register

-The Kimberley Process Certification Scheme (KPCS) is a joint government, industry and civil society initiative to stem the flow of conflict diamonds.
+The Kimberley Process Certification Scheme (KPCS) is a joint government, industry and civil society initiative that to date has stemmed the flow of 99.8% of the global production of conflict diamonds.
+It is underpinned by United Nations mandate.

-DMCC maintains a strict requirement regarding the provision of mandatory documentation required from each member of our rough diamond trading community.
-All traders must submit their valid trade license copy, their import and export trade activity report and their local trade activity report dating from the first to last day of each calendar year.
-We also request an authorisation letter confirming the name of their staff representative to clear the rough diamond shipment, the representative’s passport copy, an authorisation letter towards the Clearing Agent and acknowledgement of UAE KP Office policies and procedures.
+DMCC maintains a strict code of conduct for all registered KPCS members.
+To become a member of the UAE KP office, all traders must submit documentation including their valid trade licence copy, their import and export trade activity report and their local trade activity report dating from the first to last day of each calendar year.